RoboRyGuy/ReTFO/ThermalOverlay/Content/HowTo-PluginExtensions.md

   - Do *not* use the config's MaterialConfig
   - Log failures

-The default MaterialGenerator is used when the item has no config
+The default MaterialGenerator is used when the item has no config and a thermal material needs to be generated.
+Typically, this happens with every conversion exactly once.

 ## Processing Parameters